ATK-zk/variational-terminal/README.md

 ## How to Use

-- **Set Volume**: Use the Min/Max Vol inputs to define your trading universe (e.g., $500k to $20M).
+- **Set Volume**: Use the Min/Max spread inputs to define your trading universe.

-- **Identify Efficiency**: Look for tickers with an Alpha Score above 100.
+- **Identify Efficiency**: Look for tickers with a high Alpha Score.
 These are currently experiencing high "Trading Intensity" relative to their spread.

 ## License
 This project is licensed under the **MIT License**.